sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 This could enable ESDC to influence to direction of work, which could also be leveraged by other public administrations.
 It could also provide opportunities to recruit talent.

-The GC [Guide for Contributing to OSS](https://www.canada.ca/en/government/system/digital-government/digital-government-innovations/open-source-software/guide-for-contributing-to-open-source-software.html) provides recommendations how to: verify OSS licence; verify contributing process and policies; additional approvals; contribute to the project; contribute through professional services; and publish contributions regardless of upstream acceptance.
+The GC [Guide for Contributing to OSS](https://www.canada.ca/en/government/system/digital-government/digital-government-innovations/open-source-software/guide-for-contributing-to-open-source-software.html) provides recommendations how to: verify OSS licence; verify contributing processes and policies; additional approvals; contribute to the project; contribute through professional services; and publish contributions regardless of upstream acceptance.

 ### Secure